Thiebaultnicolas/Nano-tshirt-React/README.md

 -   Ensure that Node.js is installed on your machine.

-2. Clone the Repository:
+2. Clone the Repository :

 -   `git clone https://github.com/Thiebaultnicolas/Nano-tshirt-React.git`

-3. Install All Front-End Dependencies:
+3. Install All Front-End Dependencies :

 -   `npm install` or `yarn`

-4. Lancer le front-end:
+4. Launch the Front-End :

 -   `npm run start` ou `yarn start`